Vietnam.vn - Nền tảng quảng bá Việt Nam

 Temporary housing in Wajima city, Japan flooded on September 22.

 A level 5 alert was issued on September 21 in Wajima and Suzu cities, as well as Noto town in Hosu prefecture.
 This alert level requires residents to take immediate safety measures.
-Japanese authorities lowered the alert to the normal level on the morning of September 22, but called for vigilance against landslides and flooding in low-lying areas.
+Japanese authorities lowered the alert to a normal level on the morning of September 22, but called for vigilance against landslides and flooding in low-lying areas.

 Hàn Quốc, Nhật Bản đang mưa lớn nghiêm trọng- Ảnh 6.